dmkaplan2000/nxt_dmk/README.md

 # nxt_dmk - Fork of NXT by DMK for me to play with

-This is a fork of the nxt server maintained by Jean-Luc Picard on bitbucket.
+This is a fork of the nxt server maintained by Jean-Luc Picard on [bitbucket](https://bitbucket.org/JeanLucPicard/nxt.git).
 It is not intended to be used by anyone in production situations, but rather is for me to play with and test new features.
-All my new features are found on the branch feature/dmk.
+All my new features are found on the branch `feature/dmk`.

 # New features